ranghetti/sen2rts/README.md

 ## Usage

-The following minimal example syntetically shows how to perform the main steps provided by the package; refer to [this vignette](http://sen2rts.ranghetti.info/articles/workflow.html) for a wider explanation.
+The following minimal example synthetically shows how to perform the main steps provided by the package; refer to [this vignette](http://sen2rts.ranghetti.info/articles/workflow.html) for a wider explanation.